-Like many western potters interested in Japanese esthetics and Buddhist philosophy, I read The Unknown Craftsmen by Soetsu Yanagi early on in my career.
+Like many western potters interested in Japanese esthetics and Buddhist philosophy, early on in my career I read The Unknown Craftsmen by Soetsu Yanagi.
 I was intrigued by his premise that the best works of art emerge from one's humble efforts, not from trying to create something extraordinary.
 In this spirit I thought that maybe I could turn pottery into a Do — a “path” or “way” -- in which I might practice mindfulness at the same time I make a living producing bowls and whatnot — a goal which, I think, might elude me forever.

 As part of San Francisco's Asian Art Museum educational program, Dr. Sato commissioned some tea bowls to serve the audience a bit of matcha after Chanoyu demonstrations.
 This kind of generosity, so common for Dr. Sato, has always been an inspiration, and I am not the only one who has benefited from it.
 His encouragement and support has kept me going through many trials.